 Have you discovered that your wife or husband has been unfaithful?
-It can be a devastating discovery and one that almost always leads to talk of divorce.
-Here at Stowe Family Law many of our clients are going through this difficult situation and rely on us to help them through this difficult time and achieve a divorce.
+It can be a devastating discovery and one that typically leads to talk of divorce.
+Here at Stowe Family Law, many of our clients are going through this difficult situation and rely on us to help them through it and achieve a divorce.

 There are a number of misconceptions about adultery which must be cleared up before a petition of divorce is issued.

 Are adultery and infidelity the same thing?